anshulshah99/anshulshah99.github.io/_pages/awards.md

 ## Best Paper Award, ICER 2025

-I received the "Best Paper" award for my paper titled "Needles in a Haystack: Student Struggles with Working on Large Code Bases" at the Conference on International Computing Education Researche (ICER) 2025.
+I received the "Best Paper" award for my paper titled "Needles in a Haystack: Student Struggles with Working on Large Code Bases" at the Conference on International Computing Education Research (ICER) 2025.

 ## Doctoral Award for Excellence in Teaching, 2025